Jeevan-Tumkur-Venkatesh/AI_Powered_CI-CD_Failure_Analyzer/README.md

 1. Upload a CI/CD log file to `/api/analyze`
 2. Extract error-related lines using deterministic regex
-3. Analyze extracted block to classify, find root cause, and generate fixes
+3. Classify the failure and determine the root cause
+4. Generate step-by-step remediation suggestions
-4. Return structured JSON
+5. Return structured JSON

 ---